 Use 3rd-party apps

-Now, let’s move to a real deal.
+Now, let’s move to the real deal.
 Most modern smartphones come with built-in maintenance tools.
-However, most of the time, they’re not properly suited for advanced readings, but rather for the cache cleanup and all kinds of tools that are not of much use.
+However, most of the time, they’re not properly suited for advanced readings, but rather for cache cleanup and all kinds of tools that are not of much use.
 Antivirus apps are not really all that important or useful on Android.